Louis Bimpson

 James Louis Bimpson (14 May 1929 – 13 November 2021) was an English footballer who played as a striker for Liverpool during the 1950s.

 Life and playing career

 Born in Rainford, Lancashire (now in Merseyside) in May 1929, Bimpson played for Burscough before Liverpool signed him in 1953.
+He played 102 games for Liverpool, scoring 39 goals, and was the club's top scorer in the 1953–54 season.

+He joined Blackburn Rovers in 1959.
+Although not a first team regular, he played in every round of the 1959–60 FA Cup, and was part of the team that were defeated in the final against Wolverhampton Wanderers.

-Bimpson went on to play for Bournemouth & Boscombe Athletic and Rochdale before dropping into non-league football with Wigan Athletic in 1963, where he scored twice in five Cheshire League games.
+Bimpson had a brief spell with Bournemouth & Boscombe Athletic in 1961 before joining Rochdale.
+He helped Rochdale reach the final of the 1961–62 Football League Cup, which they lost to Norwich City.
+He later dropped into non-league football with Wigan Athletic in 1963, where he scored twice in five Cheshire League games.

 Bimpson died on 13 November 2021, at the age of 92.